From new injuries to chronic pain reducing quality of life, pain is a complex condition that frequently leads people to see a doctor.

 Similarly, people who have learned about the dangers of opioids simply don’t want to take them, even if prescribed.

 So where do you go for relief?

-As we’ve discussed in both seasons of our docuseries, and go into more deeply in our new digital book, Medical Cannabis for Pain: A Patient’s Guide, medical cannabis, when used correctly, is another safe option for pain relief.
+As we’ve discussed in both seasons of our docuseries, and go into more deeply in our new book CBD For Pain, the sacred plant, when used correctly, is another safe option for pain relief.